tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 .. code-block:: console

-   Usage: plex_tvdb_epinfo [options]

-   Options:
+   usage: plex_tvdb_epinfo [-h] [-s SHOW] [-j JSONFILE] [--showspecials] [--debug] [--noverify]

+   optional arguments:
-     -h, --help            show this help message and exit -s SHOW, --show=SHOW  Names of the TV Show to push into remote server.
+     -h, --help            show this help message and exit -s SHOW, --show SHOW  Name of the TV Show to push into remote server.
-     -j JSONFILE, --jsonfile=JSONFILE
+     -j JSONFILE, --jsonfile JSONFILE
 			   Name of the JSON file into which to store the episode information.
 Default is eps.json.
+     --showspecials        If chosen, then also find all the specials.
      --debug               If chosen, then run DEBUG logging.
-     --showspecials        If chosen, then also find all the specials.
      --noverify            If chosen, do not verify the SSL connection.

 * ``-s`` or ``--show`` specifies the show whose information, as a JSON file, is uploaded to the remote SSH server.